 Serials Collection Development Policy

 Periodicals and other continuations represent a long-term commitment on the part of the library.
 They are costly to purchase, process, house, and maintain.
-For the last several years the average annual percentage increase for a periodical has fluctuated around 8%, and the price of a foreign subscription may double in the space of a year due to the fall of the U.S. dollar.
-The Library must be conservative in adding periodicals whose cost may triple in three years and so careful consideration is important when making a request for a new subscription, or when reviewing current holdings.
+For the last several years the average annual percentage increase for a periodical has fluctuated around 8% and the price of a foreign subscription may double in the space of a year due to the fall of the U.S. dollar.
+The Libraries must be conservative in adding periodicals whose cost may triple in three years and so careful consideration is important when making a request for a new subscription or when reviewing current holdings.

-The collection consists of all serials (journals, newspapers, indexes and abstracts, standing orders, loose leaf services, etc.) which come at least as frequently as once a year to the Case and Cooley libraries.
-The collection encompasses both paper, digital, and micro formats.
+The collection consists of all serials (journals, newspapers, indexes and abstracts, standing orders, loose leaf services, etc.) that come at least as frequently as once a year to the Case and Cooley libraries.
+The collection encompasses paper, digital, and micro formats.

-Any member of the faculty may request that an item be added to the college collection, but the final responsibility for the collection rests with the Library Periodicals Evaluation Committee which meets periodically to consider additions and deletions to the periodical collection.
+Any member of the faculty may request that an item be added to the Libraries collection, but the final responsibility for the collection rests with the Library Periodicals Evaluation Committee, which meets periodically to consider additions and deletions to the periodical collection.
 New titles will be added as the budget permits.
-The Committee is comprised of the Head of Collection Development, the Serials Paraprofesssional, the Head of the Science Library, and the Head of Reference.
+The Committee is comprised of the Head of Collection Development, the Serials Paraprofessional, the Head of the Science Library, and the Head of Reference.

 1. The library's first priority is to serve the curricular needs of the students.
-Preference will be given to resources that serve either as required or supplementary readings for courses, or which fulfill the general aims of a liberal arts and sciences education.
+Preference will be given to resources that serve either as required or supplementary readings for courses or that fulfill the general aims of a liberal arts and sciences education.

-2. Only those resources will be acquired whose level of maturity is appropriate to the needs of the undergraduate student and the faculty.
+2. Only those resources whose level of maturity is appropriate to the needs of the undergraduate student body and the faculty will be acquired.